Comcast (CMCSA) Q2 2017 Results - Earnings Call Transcript

 Marci L. Ryvicker - Wells Fargo Securities LLC

 Thanks.
 Two questions.
 First on the Cable side.
-We've seen the subscriber results from AT&T and Verizon, and I think the (26:13) a bit better than expected.
-So, I guess, the question, at what point do you feel that you have to respond to this?
-Whether it be promotions or lower overall pricing?
+We've seen the subscriber results from AT&T and Verizon, and I think the FIOS and U-verse subs were a bit better than expected.
+So, I guess, the question is, at what point do you feel that you have to respond to this, whether it be promotions or lower overall pricing?

 And then second, on the NBC side, Steve, as you said, the upfront was really successful.
-Do you think this represents true underlying demand?
-Or do you think it's just ad dollars being pulled forward so there might be less demand together (26:35)?
+Do you think this represents true underlying demand or do you think it's just ad dollars being pulled forward so there might be less demand in scatter?
 Thanks.

 David N. Watson - Comcast Corp.